 - M.A. in Clinical Mental Health Counseling

 - M.A. in Clinical Mental Health Counseling with School Counseling Certification (K-12)

 - M.A.
 Educational Leadership

-- M.A. in Music Therapy
+- · M.A. in Music Therapy

+- .
+M.S. in Athletic Training

-- M.S. in Clinical Nutrition, combined with Academy of Nutrition and Dietetics Internship
+- · M.S. in Clinical Nutrition, combined with Academy of Nutrition and Dietetics Internship

 - M.S. in Health Care Management

-- M.S. in Nutrition Education and Counseling
+- · M.S. in Nutrition Education and Counseling

 - M.S. in Management and Leadership

-- M.S.
+- · M.S.
 N. Master of Science in Nursing

-- M.B.A. with DeSales University